-2005 UDF 2015 Geografia Analysis Recommendations Officer con Limited discussion about increasing amenity throughout Lewis Road Precinct.
+2005 UDF 2015 Geografia Analysis Recommendations Officer comment on recommendations Limited discussion about increasing amenity throughout Lewis Road Precinct.
 Higher amenity industrial/business areas will promote transition to higher value uses.
 Explore how the Structure Plan can promote amenity in the area through interventions such as public design/landscaping, links to Blind Creek, links to Westfield Knox, or landscaping requirements in planning permits.
-Strategies amenity c included i Lack of discussion around relationship between Wantirna Health Precinct and Knox Central.
+Strategies for improving linkages and the amenity of the public realm will be included in the Structure Plan.
+Lack of discussion around relationship between Wantirna Health Precinct and Knox Central.
 The need to promote links between Wantirna Health Precinct and Knox Central, and promote them as complementary centres.
-Consider what uses might be promoted and discouraged at each centre, to reduce fragmentation in key industries (e.g. hospitality/entertainment) Preliminat support the for the Wa Planning f is intende partnersh the existin the area. for increas the contes supports f Promote transport links between the two centres.
+Consider what uses might be promoted and discouraged at each centre, to reduce fragmentation in key industries (e.g. hospitality/entertainment) Preliminary work has commenced to support the development of a framework for the Wantirna Health Precinct.
+Structure Planning for the Wantirna Health Precinct is intended to support the development of partnerships and investment to build on the existing critical mass of health uses in the area.
+Knox Central's role as the focus for increased residential development, in the context of the whole municipality, supports the role of Wantirna Health Precinct (within 5 km) as the focus for health services.
+Promote transport links between the two centres.
 Consider how industry links might be created between the two precincts (networks, supply chain).
 Consider where aged care and seniors living might be preferably located.
-Precinct (health ser